Sarah & Duck

 Violence & Gore

-The show focuses on gentle, imaginative adventures with no depiction of violence, conflict, or physical harm.
+The adventures are simple and imaginative, without any depictions of violence, conflict, or physical harm.

 Profanity

-The dialogue in Sarah & Duck is entirely clean and appropriate for young audiences, with no instances of any inappropriate language.
+The dialogue is clean and appropriate for young viewers, without any instances of inappropriate language.

 Alcohol, Drugs & Smoking